Execution Strategies

 How It Works

-- Select — Use UCB1 to pick the most promising node
+- Select — Pick the most promising node using UCB1

 - Expand — Generate a new child reasoning step